 The Group has not quantified the financial impact of this, due to the significant variances in this opportunity element across our 21 countries of operation.
-In South Africa, it's forecasted that the IoT/M2M installed base will reach 35 million by 2020, showing a CAGR of 32% over the period from 2015 to 2020.
+In South Africa, it's forecasted that the IoT/M2M installed base will reach 35 million by 2020, showing a CAGR (compound annual growth rate) of 32% over the period from 2015 to 2020.